2 Getting Started with R and RStudio

 2.2 Create a Posit Cloud Account.

-In the next section, I am going to show you how to download R and RStudio on your desktop.
+In the next section, I am going to show you how to download R and RStudio onto your laptop.
 But before we do that, I want you to set up a free account on Posit Cloud (formerly known as RStudio Cloud).
+Posit Cloud enables you to run R and RStudio online for free, with no need to install anything.

 To create a Posit Cloud account, please follow the following instructions:

-2.3 Downloading R on to your Computer
+2.3 Downloading R on to your Computer (personal laptop or desktops only)

-Please follow the following instructions to download R on either Windows or Mac.
+If you are using your own personal laptop or desktop (if at home), then please follow the following instructions to download R on either Windows or Mac.

 2.3.1 Downloading R on Windows